Okylistik/frogger/README.md

 Key features:
 - **Player and Enemy classes** to encapsulate game logic.
 - **Collision detection methods** for realistic interactions.
-- Smooth movement and control mechanics for an engaging gameplay experience.

 The game was developed as part of the **Kottans course** in **September 2022**.